thomaslabar/mutsupply_simulations/README.md

 At the end of each of these steps, data is saved in CSV format.

 The project currently consists of two files:

 1. sim.jl, which contains all the structs and functions required to run the simulations in addition to actually running the simulation itself.
 Later, this file will seperate the actual running of the simulation from struct and function definitions.

 2. sim.cfg, which contains all the parameters that can be changed for the simulation.
+    - Large and small population sizes
+    - Beneficial mutation rate
+    - Mean effect of beneficial mutations (always exponentially-distributed)
+    - Ancestor fitness
+    - Number of experimental replicates
+    - Random seed
+    - Save File Name (all data saved to one file)

 ## Acknowledgments